radiantlogic-v8/documentation-new/documentation/sys-admin-guide/server-backend.md

 2. Enter a unique data source name along with the connection information to reach your backend server.
 Also select the type of LDAP Data Source (VDS/OpenDJ/SunOne/Active Directory/Novell/Other LDAP).

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – Do not use spaces, commas, brackets or parenthesis, colons, or the word “domain” in the data source name and do not use special characters in the Base DN value.**
+>Do not use spaces, commas, brackets or parenthesis, colons, or the word “domain” in the data source name and do not use special characters in the Base DN value.

 3. Click **Test Connection** to validate the values entered above.